flazzarotto/npm-simple-publisher/README.md

   P.S.
 Default package name will be `your-project-name` folder name, but it can be changed in ```config.local.json```.
 * You can now write es6 in your `./src` folder and set up your own settings in `package.json` and `.gitignore`.
 * DO NOT forget to add your fantastic `README.md`!
+If you don't, @kc/NSP will add a placeholder before publishing.
 * Ready to publish to npm ?
 Use the `kc-nsp publish` script!

   First, the `kc-nsp build` sub-command will create a `dist` folder will be created with cjs-compliant code, and your